 To view or change a project’s settings, click the Settings cog wheel on the Dashboard for the project you want.
-Or, click the SETTINGS tab in the top nav of your project view, which will take you to Project Settings by default.
+Or, click the MORE tab in the top nav of your project view, which will take you to Project Settings by default.

 Project members can only view project settings.
 Here’s a quick look at the different settings a project owner can change.